docwilco/nom-cheatsheet/src/nom-cheatsheet-template.md

 ## Quick introduction to Nom

-For those new to Nom, all parsers and combinators actually return a function, and said function is what the input is fed to.
+For those new to Nom, most parsers and combinators actually return a function, and said function is what the input is fed to.
 This is what allows you to combine a bunch of parsers using combinators.
 This causes syntax that looks slightly odd when you're not used to it.
 For example, the `char` parser used directly would look like this:

 ```rust
 let (input, my_char) = char('a')(input)?;